Business Loan to Buy an Existing Business : Financing Solutions | 7 Park Avenue Financial

 THE VENDOR TAKE-BACK / SELLER FINANCE DISCUSSION

-The vendor takeback is a solid method for buyers to consider to finance their purchase.
-Payments and interest rates are typically very attractive to buyers and tailored to the specific needs of the business.
-This type of financing also minimized bank and other external debt the buyer may need to take on - In general lenders favour seller participation in a business purchase or management buyout.
+Payments and interest rates are typically very attractive to buyers and tailored to the business's specific needs.
+This type of financing also minimizes bank and other external debt the buyer may need to take on.
+Lenders generally favour seller participation in a business purchase or management buyout.

 TYPES OF FINANCING

-Small business owners can also consider the federally guaranteed Canada Small Business Financing program for smaller acquisitions, including franchises.
+Small business owners can also consider the federally guaranteed Canada Small Business Financing program for smaller business acquisitions, including franchises - A good personal credit score is required,

 MEZZANINE DEBT / CASH FLOW LOANS

-Cash flow loans will in many cases be needed to bridge the gap between debt and equity and required financing.
-Mezzanine debt will in many cases come with higher borrower rates given its unsecured nature.
+Cash flow loans are often needed to bridge the gap between debt, equity, and required financing.
+Given its unsecured nature, mezzanine debt often comes with higher borrower rates.

 BUYER EQUITY / DOWN PAYMENT

-The minimum down payment varies depending on the purchase price of a business, but in general it should cover 15-20% of your offer.
+The minimum down payment varies depending on a business's purchase price, but it should generally cover 15-20% of your offer.

-A business buyer's down payment/owner equity contribution is key to any successful purchase - Buyers will often be asked to contribute anywhere from that 15-30% of the purchase price as part of the optimal capital structure required in a deal
+A business buyer's down payment/owner equity contribution is key to any successful purchase.
+Buyers are often asked to contribute 15-30% of the purchase price as part of the optimal capital structure required in a deal.

 UNDERSTANDING THE CASH FLOW OF THE BUSINESS

-Cash flow is king is sometimes a mis-used business saying, but nevertheless key in buying a business in Canada.
+Cash flow is king is sometimes a misused business saying, but it is nevertheless key to buying a company in Canada.

 PLAN FOR CHANGES IN CASH FLOW!

-Cash flows will fluctuate in any business - Certain industries may n fact have certain typical perios where cash outflows exceed cash inflows.
+Cash flows will fluctuate in any business.
+Specific industries may have typical periods where cash outflows exceed cash inflows.
 Plan for these fluctuations by ensuring adequate business lines of credit are in place.
-Proper cash flow projections will help ensure the actual timing of those ' short of cash ' periods in any company's business.
+Proper cash flow projections will help ensure the timing of those ' short of cash ' periods in any company's business.

-In some cases, business credit lines will need to be secured, and they might also be accessed via banks as well as ' ABL ' lenders.
+In some cases, business credit lines will need to be secured, and they might also be accessed via financial institutions such as banks and ' ABL ' lenders.
 (Asset-based lenders)

 TAKING ON THE RIGHT AMOUNT OF DEBT

-Senior debt will most often come in the form of a term loan with set payment schedules around the acquisition - Flexible terms focus on key factors such as owner equity contribution, collateral and cash flow of the business, as well as potential business future performance.
+Senior debt most often takes the form of a term loan with set payment schedules around the acquisition.
+Flexible terms focus on key factors such as owner equity contribution, collateral, and the business's cash flow, as well as potential future business performance.

-Business buyers should focus on a required level of debt that is sustainable as the business operations and grows.
-Again, knowledge of cash inflows is key - lenders will focus closely on asset coverage and interest coverage to cover their debt support for the business.
-Long-term debt typically is 5 years in length, and may in many cases have the option to be renewed.
+Business buyers should focus on a required sustainable debt level as the business grows.
+Again, knowledge of cash inflows is key.
+Lenders will focus closely on asset coverage and interest coverage to support the business's debt.
+Long-term debt typically lasts 5 years and may, in many cases, have the option to be renewed.

 Key elements of debt being considered should be: